dynamite-ready/movie-parser/README.md

 # Movie Parser

-A quick prototype for a desktop application which to open a movie file, and flag the frames which an ML model determines to be NSFW.
+A quick prototype for a desktop application which can be used to open a movie file, and flag the frames which an ML model determines to be NSFW.
 Still needs a lot of cleaning up...

 ## Available Scripts